Many voters participate, but others sit it out, saying vote is "rigged"

 But at a campaign rally for candidates from the conservative Principalist Front on Wednesday, one lawmaker running for re-election offered a decidedly different account of the aftermath of the 2009 vote.

 “During the 2009 elections, attempts were made to use cheating in the elections as an excuse to plot against the regime,” said Zohreh Elahian.

 “Attempts were made to show the world that there is no democracy in Iran and that the people are not the ones who have the power to elect their leaders,” she said.
 “That’s why the Friday elections represent the people’s will to participate in determining their own future and their country’s fate.”

 There are no candidates from the Green Movement in this year’s parliamentary election.
-Iranian political analysts describe the vote as a contest between rival conservative factions within the government.

-“It’s a rivalry between Ahmadinejad on the one hand and the supreme leader on the other … not overtly, and not directly of course.”
+“It’s a rivalry between Ahmadinejad on the one hand and the supreme leader on the other…not overtly, and not directly of course.”

-Iranian Supreme Leader Ayatollah Ali Khamenei publicly supported Ahmadinejad’s controversial re-election victory during the dispute over the 2009 ballot results.
+Iran’s Supreme Leader Ayatollah Ali Khamenei publicly supported Ahmadinejad’s controversial re-election victory during the dispute over the 2009 ballot results.

 Several of Ahmadinejad’s top political allies have also been subjected to lawsuits and investigations.

 In the run-up to this week’s vote, Khamenei has urged factions to overcome previous divisions, by calling repeatedly for unity.